Last will and testament

 Creditors of the decedent must be identified and notified of their death.
 Publishing a notice of the death in a local newspaper can alert creditors so that any unknown debts can be identified by the administering lawyer.
 After receiving notice, creditors have a limited period of time to make a claim against an estate for any money owed.

-A probate attorney from the law firm of Froerer & Miles can prove invaluable at this stage of the probate process, as an executor can reject claims if they are believed to be invalid.
+A probate attorney from Froerer & Miles can prove invaluable at this stage of the probate process, as an executor can reject claims if they believe they are invalid.
 The creditor is then allowed to petition the court to have a probate judge decide the legitimacy of the claim.

 Payment of Debts

 Once all debts are accounted for, creditor claims are paid.
-Using estate funds, your probate lawyer will pay all the decedent's debts and final bills.
+Your probate lawyer will pay all the decedent's debts and final bills using estate funds.

 Preparation and Filing of Tax Returns